 The Vive’s requirements are a little heftier and more in line with what the Oculus Rift requires for solid, 90 FPS gameplay.
 You’ll need either an Nvidia GTX 1060 or AMD RX 480, along with an Intel i5-4590 or AMD FX 8350 processor, at least 4GB of RAM, and Windows 7.1 or later.

 If you need to build your own VR rig, check out our PC build guide to see the hardware we suggest.

 The Oculus Rift is compatible with software through the Oculus Rift store, as well as supporting games through Steam — though, the latter took some “encouragement.”
-The headset now comes bundled with Lucky’s Tale for free, and if you pre-order the forthcoming Touch controllers, you’ll also get a copy of The Unspoken and VR Sports Challenge.
+The headset currently comes with seven games: Lucky’s Tale, Medium, Toybox, Quill, Dead and Buried, Dragon Front, and Robo Recall.